 If a proposal is accepted for presentation and/or as a poster, we expect the author to attend the conference to fulfill that obligation.
 People presenting their research at the conference are expected to register for at least one day.
 We appreciate the contributions made by researchers through their participation in the Camp Research Forum and the conference in general.

 Summaries will undergo review by a review team with expertise in camp and youth development research.
 Submissions for the Marge Scanlin Research Award will undergo a separate review process by ACA’s Committee for the Advancement of Research and Evaluation (CARE).
 Papers may be rejected due to ineffective development of the summary, weaknesses in the study design, lack of developed applications, or time and space limitations.

 Submission Deadline and Timetable

-Call for Proposals will close September 30, 2013 and e-mail notification of status will be made no later than November 8, 2013.
-Revised abstracts will be due in mid-November and poster templates completed by early in January.
+Call for Proposals will close September 30, 2015 and e-mail notification of status will be made no later than November 15, 2015.
+Revised abstracts will be due in late November and poster templates completed by early January.

 We hope you will submit your research for consideration and look forward to offering a premier Forum on camp-related research.